Aspen Medical: Certification

 Aspen Medical has been a certified Benefit Corporation (B Corp) since 2016.

 Since 2018, Aspen Medical has been classified by the World Health Organization as a specialised Emergency Medical Team (Outbreak and Surgical).

+Aspen Medical has been a participant in the UN Global Compact since March 2019.

 In 2025, Aspen Medical was recognised by the Australian Government Department of Veterans Affairs (DVA) as a veteran employer of choice.